NegriLL/Wyrmsign/README.md

 ![Wyrmsign syllabarium guide](https://i.imgur.com/JCI4ucK.png)

 ## WARNING
-The generated images can be very large due to the resolution of the individual parts.
-This issue will be addressed in a future update.
+If resize is set to false, the generated images can be very large due to the resolution of the individual parts.
+It is recommended to keep resize on.